 Know your legal options

-Once it is clear that the insurance company is denying your claim wrongfully, you can go ahead and explore the options to dispute their decision.
+Once it is clear that insurance claim denied by your insurance company wrongfully, you can go ahead and explore the options to dispute their decision.
 Here are the ways to handle this situation:

 Option 1: Write to the insurer about the mistake